Australia: The Great Barrier Reef to Sydney14 days / Nature & Wildlife Tours

 Optional Excursion - Yarra Valley Winery via Steamtrain

 Today is free to embark on your own exploration of Melbourne.
 You might wish to browse the stalls of the Queen Victoria Market or shop along South Bank, which houses the massive Crown Casino complex.
 Don’t miss venturing out to Melbourne’s eclectic suburbs—Carlton, Fitzroy, Richmond, South Yarra and St. Kilda.
 You’ll be rewarded with an international cuisine, unique architecture and a true small-town feel.
 Alternatively, join an optional Yarra Valley Winery via Steamtrain excursion to the Yarra Valley to taste the wines of the region.
-Also included in this optional excursion is a ride on the historic “Puffing Billy” steam train past the resplendent Emerald Lake.
+Also included in this optional excursion is a ride on the historic “Puffing Billy” steam train through the majestic Dandenong Ranges National Park.

 Yarra Valley Winery via Steamtrain $189* pp

 Embark on a journey to the Dandenong Ranges rainforest.
 Upon arrival, you’ll have the opportunity to feed some of the wild birds native to the area, including colorful parrots and cockatoos.
 Next, board the authentic “Puffing Billy” steam-powered train en route to Menzies Creek.
 Along the way, admire the mountain’s eucalyptus forest and fern gullies.
 After the scenic train ride, you’ll travel to a regional vineyard to enjoy an included lunch and wine tasting, followed by a visit to another local winery.

 Alice Springs1 night - hotel info

 Venture to Alice Springs, the heart of the Australian Outback

-Today, fly to the Northern Territory for a comprehensive tour of Alice Springs, the heart of central Australia.
-You’ll see many buildings dating back to Australia’s colonial days, including the Stuart Town Gaol and the Old Telegraph Station.
+Today, fly to the Northern Territory to Alice Springs, where you’ll learn about many institutions dating back to Australia’s colonial days, including the Royal Flying Doctor Service and the School of Air.